chauhan2b/news_app/README.md

 - Material You support, bringing Android 12 design language and customization options

 ## Installation
-To run this News Application on your device, follow these steps:
+To run this News App on your device, follow these steps:

 1. Clone the repository to your local machine.
 2. Ensure you have Flutter installed.
 If not, follow the official installation guide: [Flutter Install](https://flutter.dev/docs/get-started/install)